CSE442-17F/idyll-walkthrough/README.md

 ### Notes

 * You may want to add the generated `.idyll` folder to your `gitignore`.
 * We recommend that you don't use the `Feature` component for this project, as there are some bugs with that.
-If you really want to use it, talk to [Matt](https://github.com/mathisonian)
+If you really want to use it, email Matt, mconlen@cs.washington.edu
 * If you run into "UNKNOWN" or other similarly vague error messages when running `npm install` there are two things to try:
   * Reset npm’s cache: `npm cache clean`.
 Then rerun the install command
   * Remove the node_modules folder and retry the install completely.
 To do this: